 - The CSA does not itself prohibit the uses of controlled substances permitted by the Act, and it does not authorize the US Attorney General to do so.

-- The Attorney General’s enforcement directive violates the plain language of the Controlled Substances Act, oversteps the bounds of the Attorney General’s statutory authority, and contravenes Congress’s express legislative intent.
+- The Attorney General’s enforcement directive violates the plain language of the Controlled Substances Act; oversteps the bounds of the Attorney General’s statutory authority; and contravenes Congress’s express legislative intent.

-- The power to regulate commerce between the States does not authorize federal usurpation of medical practice in the States, or the manner in which Oregonians die.
+- The power to regulate commerce between the States does not authorize federal usurpation of medical practice in the states, or the manner in which Oregonians die.

-On January 17 the Supreme Court voted 6 to 3 to uphold an Oregon physician-assisted suicide law in the case Gonzales v.
-Oregon, ruling that former Attorney General John Ashcroft overstepped his authority in seeking to punish doctors who prescribed drugs to help terminally ill patients end their lives.
+January 17 – U.S. Supreme Court votes 6 to 3 to uphold the Oregon physician-assisted suicide law in the case Gonzales v.
+Oregon, ruling that former AG John Ashcroft overstepped his authority in seeking to punish doctors who prescribed drugs to help terminally ill patients end their lives.

-In the majority opinion, supported by Justices Sandra Day O’Connor, John Paul Stevens, David Souter, Ruth Bader Ginsburg and Stephen Breyer, Justice Anthony Kennedy wrote that the federal government can regulate prescriptions through CSA but only in relation to prohibiting doctors from engaging in illegal drug dealing.
-“Beyond this, the statute manifests no intent to regulate the practice of medicine generally,” Kennedy wrote.
-Kennedy wrote that the “authority claimed by [Ashcroft] is both beyond his expertise and incongruous with the statutory purposes and design.”
-He wrote that had the Bush administration’s position been upheld, it would have “delegate[d] to a single Executive officer the power to effect a radical shift of authority from the states to the federal government to define the medical practice in every locality.”
-He added that, when Congress passed CSA, it “did not have this far-reaching intent to alter the federal-state balance.”
+In the majority opinion, supported by Justices O’Connor, Stevens, Souter, Bader Ginsburg and Breyer, Justice Kennedy writes that the federal government can regulate prescriptions through the Controlled Substances Act but only in relation to prohibiting doctors from engaging in illegal drug dealing.
+“Beyond this, the statute manifests no intent to regulate the practice of medicine generally, [T]he authority claimed by [Ashcroft] is both beyond his expertise and incongruous with the statutory purposes and design,” Kennedy writes.
+He further states that had the Bush administration’s position been upheld, it would have “delegate[d] to a single Executive officer the power to effect a radical shift of authority from the states to the federal government to define the medical practice in every locality.”
+He adds that, when Congress passed the Controlled Substances Act, it “did not have this far-reaching intent to alter the federal-state balance.”

-Oregon Senator Ron Wyden on September 6 moved to block Senator Brownback’s attempt to derail Oregon’s landmark law.
-Wyden announced he would block the bill indefinitely through a legislative hold.
+September 6 – Senator Ron Wyden (D-Oregon) moves to block Senator Brownback’s attempt to derail Oregon’s landmark law.
+Wyden announces he will block the bill indefinitely through a legislative hold.
 The bill is withdrawn.
 Since then the Death with Dignity Act has been a stable, unchallenged part of Oregon statutes.